 Parents/carers, pupils and staff are involved in reviewing the impact of interventions.
-This
+This review can be built into the intervention itself, or it can be part of our pupil progress meetings.

 Pupil progress meetings take place every half term.
 This means that we maintain a fluidity of pupils entering and exiting interventions.
 Our aim is to provide the majority of pupils with short interventions that have a high impact at the right time so they can continue to work at the required level within their class groups.